How to coppice trees

 Make sure clearing and stacking keep pace with felling.

 Leave wood to decay where practical or chop it up for mulch.
-If there is simply too much, small, controlled fires are OK, providing the client knows.
-Also let the local fire brigade know beforehand.
+If there is simply too much, small, controlled fires may be used.
+Let the local fire brigade know beforehand.
+Situate any fire so that the smoke does not blow across the work area but close enough to minimise the amount of dragging.

-After work make sure fires are put out before leaving the site.
+After work, make sure fires are put out before leaving the site.

 Using chainsaws